List of San Francisco Municipal Railway lines

-Routes have two-part names like "19 Polk" and "N Judah", where the second portion is usually a street served by the route (or in some cases, a neighborhood or landmark).
+Routes have two-part names consisting of a number or a letter and a designation, such as "19 Polk" and "N Judah," where the second portion is usually the street on which the longest section of the route runs (or in some cases, a neighborhood, destination or landmark).
 Light rail and streetcar lines are lettered, while bus routes are numbered.
 The letter/number scheme was created by Muni, while the two-part naming scheme was created by the Market Street Railway, which Muni absorbed in 1944.
 The three cable car lines are largely known by name (Powell-Mason, Powell-Hyde, and California), though they are abbreviated to PM, PH, and C on maps, and have internal numbers 59–61 for operational purposes.

 Muni began service on December 28, 1912, when the A Geary-Park line was inaugurated, running between the Financial District and the Richmond District on the western side of the city.
 The streetcar system was expanded over the next 16 years, including the Stockton Street Tunnel in 1914, Twin Peaks Tunnel in 1918 and the Sunset Tunnel in 1928.
 Muni began operating buses in 1917, and trolleybuses in 1941.
 The city acquired the competing Market Street Railway in 1944, doubling the size of Muni; its purchase of the bankrupt California Street Cable Railroad in 1952 made it the city's sole transit operator.
 Replacement of streetcars by buses in the 1940s and 1950s left only five streetcar lines; they were converted to Muni Metro light rail in 1980 with the completion of the Market Street subway.
 Numerous service changes over the lifetime of Muni gave rise to the lines in use today; a number of other lines have been discontinued.